-Methane is produced from the decomposition of manure under anaerobic conditions.
-When manure is stored or treated as a liquid in a lagoon, pond or tank it tends to decompose anaerobically and produce a significant quantity of methane.
+CH_4 is produced from the decomposition of manure under anaerobic conditions.
+When manure is stored or treated as a liquid in a lagoon, pond or tank it tends to decompose anaerobically and produce a significant quantity of CH_4 .
 When manure is handled as a solid or when it is deposited on pastures, it tends to decompose aerobically and little or no methane is produced.
 Hence the system of manure management used affects emission rates.
-Emissions of methane from animal manures are calculated from animal population data (Defra, 2005a) in the same way as the enteric emissions.
-Apart from cattle, lambs and deer, these are all IPCC Tier 1 defaults (IPCC, 1997) and do not change from year to year.
-The emission factors for lambs are assumed to be 40% of that for adult sheep (Sneath et al. 1997).
+Emissions of methane from animal manures are calculated from animal population data (Defra, 2006a) in the same way as the enteric emissions.

+Apart from cattle, lambs and deer, calculations use IPCC Tier 1 defaults (IPCC, 1997) and do not change from year to year.

 Emission factors for dairy cattle were calculated from the IPCC Tier 2 procedure.
 There was a revision (in 2002) of the allocation of manure to the different management systems based on new data.
 This is detailed in Section 6.3.2.2.
 For dairy cattle, the calculations are based on the population of the 'dairy breeding herd' rather than 'dairy cattle in milk' used in earlier inventories.
 The former includes 'cows in calf but not in milk'.

 The waste factors used for beef and other cattle are now calculated from the IPCC Tier 2 procedure but do not vary from year to year.